macadmins/installapplications/README.md

 InstallApplications can work in conjunction with DEPNotify to automatically create and manipulate the progress bar.

 InstallApplications will do the following automatically:
- - Determine the progress bar based on the amount of packages in the json (excluding prestage)
+ - Determine the progress bar based on the amount of packages in the json (excluding setupassistant)

 #### Notes about argument behavior
 If you would like to pass more options to DEPNotify, simply pass string arguments exactly as they would be passed to DEPNotify.
 The `--depnotify` option can be passed an *unlimited* amount of arguments.